Last Updated on

-The ability to keep water and therefore salt out of the reels gear box and drag system is on of the top design elements in the Spinfisher and is accomplished by using a series of rubber gaskets – more on this later.
+The ability to keep water and therefore salt out of the reels gearbox and drag system is one of the top design elements in the Spinfisher and is accomplished by using a series of rubber gaskets – more on this later.

 The Bottom Line

 - The Penn Spinfisher V is a Classic.